MetaMask/keyring-api/README.md

 5. **Call the keyring methods from your dapp:**

-   Now you should be able to call your Keyring Snap from your dapp, for
+   Now you should be able to call your keyring Snap from your dapp, for
    example:

    ```typescript